We all want to preach better sermons but there’s just one problem…

 Don’t be afraid of cutting out a great story if it’s not building up to the main point you want to make.

-Put the story back into your folder and don’t worry, you’ll be able to use it another time.
+Put the story back into your folder and don’t worry, you’ll be able to use it for another sermon later.

 3. Pray Hot